Jofroop/Jofroop-DLP-GUI/README.md

 ![image](https://github.com/Jofroop/Jofroop-DLP-GUI/assets/47395487/4aadcd65-c318-4403-b093-754db4a7a08f)

-Very simple with few extra features.
-The yt-dlp file must be downloaded seperately.
-Use the folder button to open the yt-dlp.exe file, then use the output button to set the output path of the video.
+A very simple client.
+The YT-DLP file must be downloaded seperately.
+Use the folder button to locate the YT-DLP file, and use the output button to set the output path.

-If there are any bugs like the program not saving file paths on restart, please tell me.
+If there are any bugs like the program not saving file paths on restart, please make an issue.

 To do:
 - Add a green checkmark when the yt-dlp path is succesfully selected.